What Are the Risks of Personal Guarantees by Directors?

 How long does the Directors Guarantee last for?

-- No right of termination.
+- There is no right of termination.
 The personal guarantee lasts forever, even when the director is no longer an owner, director, shareholder or officer of the company.

 - 5

-When the company and the director cannot make payment for the mortgage payment then the mortgage lender can petition for the director's bankruptcy after 21 days.
+21 days after the company and the director both fail to make the payment, the mortgage lender can petition for the director's bankruptcy.

 Caragh is an excellent writer and copy editor of books, news articles and editorials.
 She has written extensively for SAM for a variety of conveyancing, survey, property law and mortgage-related articles.